xatmospheric/work-experience/README.md

-# work-experience
-A Brief List of Projects and Concentrations
+# A Brief List of Projects and Concentrations